verse-lab/sisyphus/readme.md

-The file `stats.csv` contains a single table with the aggregation of all results of all benchmarks, and contains the data that corresponds to the results in the table.
+The file `stats.csv` contains a single table with the aggregation of all results of all benchmarks, and contains the data that corresponds to the results in (c), which we will discuss in the next section.

-You may want to inspect the resulting artefacts to view the repaired proofs.
+You can inspect the resulting directory to view the old and new programs and the repaired proofs to confirm that the columns in the table are accurate (i.e that the number of admits for the generated proof artefacts is correct).

 To this end, we briefly describe any important directories you may want to look at.

 - The `common` directory contains the common OCaml files and Coq library that is used by all the benchmarks.